galaxyproject/galaxy-hub/src/events/2021-05-gr4-tool-devs/index.md

 ## Please Register

 Please **[register your interest](https://docs.google.com/forms/d/e/1FAIpQLSeFkWEiUrJtB47smJGiVGdYZArfqHR0X6HlvLc1m7IMssdVLw/viewform)** in attending.
-We will send you a reminder and a link prior to the webinar.
+We will send you a reminder and the link prior to the webinar.